Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - Returning Second Most Frequent:
 - After iterating through the entire string, `secondMaxChar` will hold the second most frequent character (if one exists).
 By excluding the most frequent character in the second loop, we ensure we identify the next most frequent one.
 - The function returns `secondMaxChar`.
 If no character qualifies as the second most frequent (e.g., in the case of "aaa"), `secondMaxChar` remains `null`, and the function implicitly returns `null`.

+### Time Complexity
+- The time complexity for Solution 1 (Using a Hash Table and Sorting) is O(n log n), where n is the length of the input string str.
+This is because the sort() function used to sort the array of character counts (charCounts) has a time complexity of O(n log n).

+- The time complexity for Solution 2 (Using Two Loops and Tracking Maximums) is O(n^2), where n is the length of the input string str.
+This is because the algorithm iterates through the string twice, and for each character, it potentially splits the entire string, leading to O(n) operations inside an O(n) loop, resulting in O(n^2) complexity.

+In summary:

+- Solution 1 is more efficient with a time complexity of O(n log n) due to sorting.
+- Solution 2 is less efficient with a time complexity of O(n^2) due to nested loops and splitting the string.

 </p>
 </details>